NoelKhan/Medibot-MBSE/.github/SELF-HOSTED-RUNNERS.md

 ## Overview

-All CI/CD workflows in this repository **default to self-hosted runners** with automatic fallback to GitHub-hosted runners if needed.
-This provides cost savings and better performance while maintaining reliability.
+All CI/CD workflows in this repository support both **GitHub-hosted runners** and **self-hosted runners**.
+By default, workflows use GitHub-hosted runners (`ubuntu-latest`), but you can easily switch to self-hosted runners using repository variables.

 **Default Behavior:**
-- ✅ Uses self-hosted runners if available
+- ✅ Uses GitHub-hosted runners (`ubuntu-latest`) by default
-- ✅ Falls back to GitHub-hosted (`ubuntu-latest`) if no self-hosted runner is available
+- ✅ Can switch to self-hosted runners via `RUNNER_TYPE` repository variable
-- ✅ Can be overridden with `RUNNER_TYPE` repository variable
+- ✅ Supports custom labels for specialized self-hosted runners

 ---